 Fan Diana G. Gallagher (b.1946) died on December 2.
 Gallagher won the Hugo Award for Best Fan Artist in 1989.
 She went on to write numerous novels based on Buffy the Vampire Slayer, Sabrina the Teenage Witch, and Alex Mack.
 Gallagher was also an active filker.

 Fan Tim Murphy (b.1957) died in early December.
 Murphy was a presence at Michigan conventions and for a few years ran a table in dealers’ rooms.

-Artist Chris Achilleos (b.1947) died in early December.
+Artist Chris Achilleos (b.1947) died on December 6.
 Achilleos created the covers for numerous Doctor Who novels and books by Anne McCaffrey, Michael Moorcock, and David Eddings.
 His work was collected in several books, including Amazons and Sirens.